vbookshelf/Offline-MedAi-Console/README.md

 ## Example Use Cases

+<i>"Helping ordinary people do extraordinary work."</i>

 - I'm a registered nurse.
 I'm in a remote setting with a patient who has a fishing hook stuck in their finger.
 The hook is hard to pull out.
 What is the best way forward?

 - I'm a midwife.
 A pregnant woman in her third trimester has a headache and blurry vision.
 What questions can I ask that will help me differentiate between tension headache and pre-eclampsia?

-- I need to explain Atrial Fibrillation to a 75-year-old patient without using medical jargon.
+- I'm a GP.
+I need to explain Atrial Fibrillation to a 75 year old patient without using medical jargon.
 Please give me a one paragraph summary.
 The patient doesn't understand English.
 He only speaks Spanish.

 <br>